geoffroypeeters/deeplearning-101-audiomir_book/bricks_frontend.md

 A major difference between the spectrogram (magnitude of the STFT) and learnable 1D-kernels, is the phase-shift invariance provided by the former (to perform this with the later will necessitates a kernel for all possible phase-shift of a given frequency).
 To facilitate the learning of such kernels, smaller kernel (hence with less possibilities for phase-shifts) has been proposed, such as in Sample-CNN (a cascade, as in VGG-net, or small 1D filters) {cite}`DBLP:journals/corr/LeePKN17`.

-1D-Convolution is very popular for source separation front-ends: as in ConvTasNet

-As in Wav-U-Net {cite}`DBLP:conf/ismir/StollerED18`, ConvTasNet {cite}`DBLP:journals/taslp/LuoM19` or Demucs {cite}`DBLP:journals/corr/abs-1909-01174`.
+1D-Convolution is very popular for source separation front-ends: as in Wav-U-Net {cite}`DBLP:conf/ismir/StollerED18`, ConvTasNet {cite}`DBLP:journals/taslp/LuoM19` or Demucs {cite}`DBLP:journals/corr/abs-1909-01174`.

 ![conv1d](/images/brick_conv1d.png)